ssp5361/Mini-Astro-workshop/Day-13/README.md

   In this talk, I will first provide a brief overview of what these objects are and the different theories that surround their formation in the early Universe.
 In the second part, I will dive into details about my own research i.e. detecting PBHs using gravitational waves detected by the LIGO/Virgo detectors.
 The second part is further divided into two, based on the mass range of PBHs - subsolar PBHs (<1 Msun) and supersolar PBHs in the lower mass gap region (3-5 Msun).

 * Instructions:
-  * It might help if you have followed the previous 'Introduction to Gravitational Waves' lecture.
+  * It might help if you have followed the previous 'Introduction to Gravitational Waves' lecture (Days 5 & 6).
 But it's completely alright even if you haven't - I'll be trying to explain everything as simply as possible!

 * Resources: